Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 target document document (e.g., NSF award abstract) and $SMV_{wiki}(s)$ is the semantic model vector of a Wikipedia page, as defined above.

-**Applications**

-Information retrieval can be used in a number of applications.
-Knowledge discovery, or information extraction, is perhaps its primary mission; in contrast, for users, the purpose of information retrieval applications is to retrieve the most relevant response to a query.

-Document classification is another popular task where information retrieval methods can be helpful.
-Such systems, however, typically require a two-step process: The first phase defines all relevant information needed to answer the query.
-The second phase clusters the documents according to a set of rules or by allowing the machine to actively learn the patterns and classes.
-For example, one approach is to generate a taxonomy of concepts with associated Wikipedia pages and then map other documents to these pages through Personalized PageRank.
-In this case, disciplines, such as physics, chemistry, and engineering, can be used as the original labels, and NSF award abstracts can be mapped to these disciplinary categories through the similarity metrics (i.e., whichever of these disciplines scores the highest is the most likely to fit the disciplinary profile of an award abstract).

-Another approach is to use the Wikipedia structure as a clustering mechanism in itself.
-For example, the article about "nanotechnology" links to a number of other Wikipedia pages as referenced in its content.
-"Quantum realm," "nanometer" or "National Nanotechnology Initiative" are among the meaningful concepts used in the description of nanotechnology that also have their own individual Wikipedia pages.
-Using these pages, we can assume that if a scientific document, such as an NSF award abstract, has enough similarity with any one of the articles associated with nanotechnology, it can be tagged as such in the classification exercise.

-The process can also be turned around: if the user knows exactly the clusters of documents in a given corpus, these can be mapped to an external knowledge repository, such as Wikipedia, to discover yet unknown and emerging relationships between concepts that are not explicitly mentioned in the Wikipedia ontology at the current moment.
-This situation is likely given the time lag between the discovery of new phenomena, their introduction to the research community, and their adoption by the wider user community responsible for writing Wikipedia pages.

 **Examples**